 - 1. Once the Department Head has identified an external reviewer and the Dean has approved the selection, the Provost must give final approval.
-This approval must be communicated to the Department Head, the Dean, the Executive Director of OPEIR, and the Director of Assessment. - 2.
-After the self-study report has been revised based on suggestions from the Dean and OPEIR, the Provost should review the final version of the report before it is sent to the external reviewer. - 3.
-During the external reviewer site visit, the Provost will meet one-on-one with the reviewer. - 4.
-The Provost is expected to attend the external reviewer exit interview at the conclusion of the reviewer's site visit.
+This approval will be communicated to the Director of Accreditation and Assessment, who will then inform the Department Head and Dean - 2.
+After the self-study report has been revised based on suggestions from the Dean and OAA, the Provost should review the final version of the report. - 3.
+During the external reviewer virtual visit, the Provost will meet one-on-one with the reviewer. - 4.
+The Provost is expected to attend the external reviewer exit interview at the conclusion of the reviewer's virtual visit.

-Program Information Provided to the Departments by OPEIR
+Program Information Provided to the Departments by OAA